marcottelab/plant_orthologs/README.md

 **proteome_breaker.py:** Takes fasta file containing proteome, number of sequences per output file, and directory to store output files.
 Returns a group of fasta files with specified number of sequences each (except for the last file which will likely be short).
   `python scripts/proteome_breaker.py input_data/uniprot-proteome%3AUP000006548.fasta 20000 input_data/arath/`

+**og_evalues.Rmd:** R markdown file for analyzing the distribution of the evalues of the top hits and distribution of the difference between the evalues of the top two hits using output from process_edist.py.

 ###Note on naming conventions
 Each scanned proteome has a directory for scanned and processed results, named for the set of hmms scanned against and the species of the proteome.
 For example, euNOG_arath refers to scanning the arabidopsis proteome against eukaryotic orthogroups from EggNOG.
 Within this directory scan results are named scan0.txt, the number refering to the chunk of the proteome this scan covers.
 Orthogroup tables are named for the species and process file used.
 For example, arath_tot.txt refers to the arabidopsis scan results processed by process_tot.py.